fevnem/fevnem/README.md

 </h1>

 <p align="justify">
-Passionate Python developer specializing in automation, bots, and API integrations,Proficient in Git, GitHub, and scalable system design, I continuously refine my craft through open-source contributions and cutting-edge tech.
+Passionate Python developer specializing in automation, bots, and API integrations.
+Proficient in Git, GitHub, and scalable system design, I continuously refine my craft through open-source contributions and cutting-edge tech.
 Enthusiastic about streamlining workflows, optimizing performance, and innovating automation solutions.
 Currently expanding expertise in AI-driven integrations and advanced backend development.
 Let's collaborate, innovate, and push boundaries in the world of automation.
 </p>

 <!--